 The Rotorua Girls' High School Board of Trustees is the employer of all teaching and non-teaching staff at the school.
-With the exception of the appointment of the Principal and the Senior Leadership Team (Deputy Principals and Executive Officer), the Board delegates its responsibility for the recruitment and appointment of all other staff in accordance with Section 65 of the State Sector Act 1988 to the Principal within the following guidelines.
+With the exception of the appointment of the Principal and the Senior Leadership Team (Deputy Principals, Assistant Principal and Executive Officer), the Board delegates its responsibility for the recruitment and appointment of all other staff in accordance with Section 65 of the State Sector Act 1988 to the Principal within the following guidelines.

 - 9.1.
 All employment processes comply with all legislative requirements - 9.2.
 Act as a good employer and appoint the best person for the job - 9.3.
-The composition of the various appointment committees are outlined below: - The appointment of deputy principals and the executive officer will be the responsibility of an appointment committee consisting of the Principal as Chairperson, the Board Chairperson and a further trustee (should the Board feel the need to include one). - The appointment of all other, teachers, part time teachers, long term relieving teachers, and non-teaching staff will be the responsibility of the Principal in consultation with the Board Chairperson or delegate where deemed necessary.
+The composition of the various appointment committees are outlined below: - The appointments of Deputy Principal, Assistant Principal and the Executive Officer will be the responsibility of an appointment committee consisting of the Principal as Chairperson, the Board Chairperson and a further trustee (should the Board feel the need to include one). - The appointment of all other, teachers, part time teachers, long term relieving teachers, and non-teaching staff will be the responsibility of the Principal in consultation with the Board Chairperson or delegate where deemed necessary.